BaptisteRoseau/ImPlate/README.md

 In order to use the software, OpenCV (and it's dependencies) and OpenALPR must be installed.
 For a faster runtime, install CUDA and recompile OpenCV and OpenALPR so it will use the GPU instead of the CPU for the Neural Networks.

-Note: An NVIDIA GTX 1XXX GPU or higher is required to use CUDA.
+Note that an NVIDIA GTX 1XXX GPU or higher is required to use CUDA.

 An installation script `install.sh` is given in the present directory.
 What it basically does is: